manuel-cestaro-personal/MongoDB-Docker/README.md

 >&nbsp;&nbsp;port: 27017<br />
 >&nbsp;&nbsp;bindIp: 127.0.0.1,<Server_IP><br />

-In this way you can access from a GUI as **MongoDB Compass**: https://www.mongodb.com/it-it/products/compass Use a connection string as:
+In this way you can access from a GUI as **MongoDB Compass**: https://www.mongodb.com/it-it/products/compass<br />
+Use a connection string as:<br />
 `mongodb://<username>:<pwd>@<server_ip>:27017/?authMechanism=DEFAULT&authSource=<DB_Name>`

 ## Conclusions